brandenge/data-structures-and-algorithms/README.md

 ## Notes To Self

-- Many data structure method implementations require direct access to the node.
-Try coupling the node to the class in future implementations instead of abstracting away the Node class.
+- Many data structure methods require direct access to node objects.
+Instead of abstracting away the node class for reuse, try coupling separate node classes to each data structure class in future implementations.
+This might improve encapsulation of the data structure class.